N2-Jonathon/n2_pairs_trader/docs/index.md

 # **Home:**

-!!! todo
+!!! note

+    ***(March 21st, 2022)***

+    ***[11:08am CET | 06:08am EDT]***

+    Like I said last night, I'm trying to get this functional by the end of today.
+Since our last message, I've managed to get through steps 2 & 3 which is going to help a lot with step 4.

     ***(March 20th, 2022)***

     Hi Nico, this is my first update in a couple of days since I got stuck on a problem which I've just recently (mostly) solved.
 I will explain that below.

-    I've also migrated the **TODO** list to here for now while I'm developing this, but after the first release I will migrate the **TODO** to its own page, and this will be the Index/Home
+    I've also migrated the **TODO** list to here for now while I'm developing this, but after the first release I will migrate the **TODO** to its own page, and this will be the Index/Home.

-    ---
+!!! todo

     - [x] **1.** Write a script which scrapes the contents of what the `describe()` method returns.
 This was necessary to avoid having to import every exchange to be able to get this information which I was trying to do before with many issues.

     ---